In Remote Eastern Lake Mead

 "See how the water is like a mirror!
 No wind, no waves, no noise from the wind, no noise at all...just plain quietness.
 Never heard that before!" - Erik Laflamme's comments after paddling in Temple Bay.

 Kayak Lake Mead is the only local outfitter that does kayak trips out of Temple Bar.
-The drive is a little further but the views, the solitude, the clean water and beaches make this a great place to paddle, to explore, and or to find a nice sandy beach and just relax.
+The drive is a little further, all our trips on Temple Bay are full day trips, but the views, the solitude, the clean water and beaches make this a great place to paddle, to explore, and or to find a nice sandy beach and just relax.

 Temple Bay of the Colorado River/Lake Mead is a quiet area.
 It is true desert wilderness with a lot of water.
 That makes it a great place to view wildlife.
 There is a big burro population out here.
 Burros make trails and that make this area a great place to trail run.
 See our natural history pages on Mojave Desert Flora and Fauna.